SMARTLAGOON/AlLoRa/README.md

 ## Examples

 <details>
-<summary>Contain examples of implementation of the mLoRaCTP code.</summary>
+<summary>Contain examples of implementation of the m3LoRaCTP code.</summary>

 ## **[SMARTLAGOON_Buoy](https://github.com/SMARTLAGOON/m3LoraCTP/tree/main/examples/SMARTLAGOON_Buoy)**

 The code that inspired this implementation.
-It uses a Raspberry Pi 4 as a [Gateway Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), interfacing with LoRa using a LoPy4 with the [mLoRaCTP-WiFi_adapter](https://github.com/SMARTLAGOON/BuoySoftware/tree/ModuLoRa/mLoRaCTP/Adapters/mLoRaCTP-WiFi_adapter) code and receiving messages from multiple Buoys that send the data collected by data loggers using a LoPy4 set up as a [Sender Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b).
+It uses a Raspberry Pi 4 as a [Gateway Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), interfacing with LoRa using a LoPy4 with the [m3LoRaCTP-WiFi_adapter](https://github.com/SMARTLAGOON/BuoySoftware/tree/ModuLoRa/m3LoRaCTP/Adapters/m3LoRaCTP-WiFi_adapter) code and receiving messages from multiple Buoys that send the data collected by data loggers using a LoPy4 set up as a [Sender Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b).

 A class Buoy is defined, that inherits from [Digital Endpoint](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) and adds some specific capabilities specific for this project.
 The [Gateway Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) receives a list of (Digital) Buoys to listen to.